 - Ask about their plans for the summer.

-- Discuss as a family things to do together on the weekend or make plans for a family summer vacation.
+- Discuss as a family things to do together on the weekend or plan a family summer vacation.

 - Learn the names and backgrounds of all your teen’s friends.